muxyz/website/paper.md

 <br>
 <div id="abstract">
 <h2>Abstract</h2>
-<p>Today's platforms were created for humans to do work and complete tasks.
+<p>Today's platforms were created for humans to work.
 Later reshaped by the internet,
 repurposed for entertainment, social networks and advertising.
 They were not built based on how we live our lives or the way we interact with people and the world around us.
 </p>